rust-dsa/rust-dsa.github.io/src/trees/trees.md

 A tree is a collection of entities called 'nodes' linked together to simulate a hierarchical structure.
+It efficiently stores and organizes data for fast searching, insertion, and deletion.
 In a real tree, root is at the bottom; in our computer science tree, root is at the top.

+Trees are widely used in various applications, including databases, file systems

 e.g. An employee hierarchy in an organization
 <!-- TODO add image of example-->